Skip to main content

 Scenario 2: You are among a group of friends supporting a cause, and everyone knows how much the others are donating (unless they choose to remain anonymous), and how many donations they've helped raise.

-For each scenario, how much time/effort/money are you likely are you to give?
+For each scenario, how much time/effort/money are you likely to give?

 The benefits of Scenario 2 are overwhelming:

-• Donors can feel better about their donations, knowing that their gift is directly supporting the individual that asked for their donation
+• Donors can feel better about their donations, knowing that their gift is directly supporting the individual who asked for their donation

 • Individual fundraisers are more highly motivated to raise money since everything is public and trackable, resulting in a more personalized and community-driven experience